Leelu55/Articulus/README.md

       [x] clicking startLesson() on FinishedScreen with no more words with dueDate==today or new words leads to a crash because emptyLesson() is called and the PlayerScreen component being still mounted in the background (React.navigation!) is rerendered with empty lessonWords.
 - [x] FinishedScreen: number text in AnimatedNumber counter not centered with number >=10

-### Bugs

-- [ ] TTS Error: Error: Language data is missing on muted sound
-- [ ] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice
-- [ ] navigating with Buttons (StartScreen and PlayerScreen) takes way too long
-- [ ] nextWord is too fast if correct
-- [ ] SelectorButton reaction onPress not instant
-- [ ] ripple on Selector buttons borderRadius not correct (sharp instead of rounded edges)
-- [ ] check Unique Words before pushing to model
-- [ ] year LineChart no data displayed